 Who makes and maintains the question pool?
-The Technician level (AKA “Element 2”) question pool was created by a committee of FCC certified Volunteer Examiners (VEs).
+The Technician level (AKA “Element 2”) question pool is created by a committee of FCC certified Volunteer Examiners (VEs).
 The National Conference of Volunteer Examiner Coordinators (NCVEC) maintains each question pool for all the US examinations.
 The question pools are revised every four years, and the new pools are typically released to the public about six months in advance of the date on which they become effective for examinations.
-At the time of this writing, the question pool for Technician exams is effective July 1, 2010 to June 30, 2014.
-[The current valid question pool for Technician is now July 1, 2014 to June 30, 2018.]
+At the time of this writing, the current question pool for Technician exams is effective July 1, 2018 to June 30, 2022.

 How is the question pool structured?
 By FCC Part 97 regulations a question pool must contain at least ten times as many questions as appears on an exam.
 The entire Technician question pool is parsed into 10 topics, or subelements, designated T1 through T0 (T10).
-Each of the Technician subelements is comprised of 2 to 6 groups of questions designated ‘A’ to ‘F.’ Each group contains between 9 and 13 individual questions numbered 01 to 13.
+Each of the Technician subelements is comprised of up to 6 groups of questions designated ‘A’ to ‘F.’ Each group contains a set of questions numbered 01, 02, 03… and so on, with some groups containing more than 20 numbered questions.
 Each question is identified using this scheme, designating subelement, group, and question number.
 For example, the first subelement’s (T1) first group’s (A) first question (01) is designated T1A01.
-The last question in that group is T1A11, since that group contains 11 total questions.
+The last question in that group is T1A11, since that group contains 11 total questions in the current pool.

 These question identifiers are placed throughout the HamRadioSchool.com Technician License Course book in the outer margins next to bold print that provides the answer to the identifier’s question.
 A page index for all such identifiers and the associated print that provides direct answers to every question is included at the end of the book for your convenience.
 But, to summarize this organization…